rodrigolessa/demo.python.zernike.moments/README.md

 * OpenCV (with bindings)

 The steps:
-1. Download sprites (a dataset of images)
+1. Download images (build a dataset)
-2. Quantify sprites in terms of their outline (shape)
+2. Extract features of the images in terms of their outline (the shape)
-2. Process the numeric data
+2. Process (extract features) a new image
-3. Train and evaluate learners
-4. Plot and compare results
+3. Compare feature of the new image to the features of the dataset (using euclidean distance)

 Image moments:
 * Calculate the centroid (the center of the object, in terms of x, y coordinates);